malramsay64/phd-thesis/03_Dynamics/results.md

 is that it occurs above the melting point, that is, in a liquid that is not supercooled.
-The degree to which this behaviour is non-Arrhenius can be determined by fitting the Vogel--Tamman--Fulcher (VTF) relations which are shown as a black line on the figure.
+The degree to which this behaviour is non-Arrhenius can be determined by fitting the Vogel--Tammann--Fulcher (VTF) relations which are shown as a black line on the figure.
 With the analytical description of the curve it is possible to extrapolate to